-With a mobile device, an end user moves about the hospital or healthcare facility and requires a persistent connection.
+Mobile devices refer to those used by an end user who moves about the hospital or healthcare facility and requires a persistent connection.
 Examples are patient-worn telemetry devices that continuously monitor the vital signs of an ambulatory patient, or a smart phone that provides a physician attending to a patient instant access to all of the clinical systems required to provide care.

 - Why does a Wi-Fi client roam from one AP to another?

 There are many reasons why a client will roam from one AP to another, the most common one being when a client moves from the radio frequency (RF) boundary of one AP to another AP.
 Healthcare environments are often very challenging from an RF planning standpoint, due to their physical structure, with long hallways, isolated patient rooms, and shielded radiology areas.
 These physical challenges can create abrupt transitions between AP coverage areas and inhibit fast and efficient roaming performance.
 With the strict performance and availability requirements of medical devices, significant emphasis on establishing a robust and reliable Wi-Fi network is important.